vertiKarl/ttt2-role-risen/README.md

 Revives the risen once their body gets confirmed by

 - 0: Players in team Innocent
-- 1: Players not in their team
+- 1: Players not on their team
 - 2: Anyone

 `ttt2_ris_needs_corpse`: